 There are a lot of barristers and solicitors advertising on Google Ads (previously known as Google AdWords) in 2019.
 But it can be hard to figure out if they can help your law firm, specifically.

-Whilst smaller markets like New Zealand are understandably not as competitive as places like London or New York, there has nonetheless been a steady uptick in lawyers over the past few years that have been using Google’s pay-per-click marketing platform.
+Whilst smaller cities are understandably not as competitive as places like London or New York, there has nonetheless been a steady uptick in lawyers over the past few years that have been using Google’s pay-per-click marketing platform.

 Why?
 Because it works.